albumentations-team/albumentations.ai/mkdocs/src/docs/getting_started/bounding_boxes_augmentation.md

 class_labels = ['cat', 'dog', 'parrot']
 ```

 Then you pass both bounding boxes and class labels to `transform`.
 Note that to pass class labels, you need to use the name of the argument that you declared in `label_fields` when creating an instance of Compose in step 2.
-In our cse, we set the name of the argument to `class_labels`.
+In our case, we set the name of the argument to `class_labels`.

 ``` python